Homework 4: Statistics!¶

 Use maximum likelihood to fit a Poisson distribution to these data.
 To do this, you should

-(a) make a plot of the Poisson likelihood as a function of $\lambda$, the mean of the Poisson, and
+(a) evaluate the Poisson likelihood as a function of $\lambda$, the mean of the Poisson, across a grid of values between 0 and 10.
+Make a plot of these values or otherwise display them.

 (b) use an optimization function (like scipy.optimize.minimize()